OWRC/interpolants/interpolation/climate-sources.md

 ### Missing Dates
 The CaPA RDPA products used do have periods of no data.
 Listed below are the dates found.
-Where no data are found, the API reports the [data interpolated from point locations](/interpolants/interpolation/daily.html#meteorological-service-of-canada).
+Where no data are found, the API reports the [data interpolated from MSC point locations](#meteorological-service-of-canada).

 | CaPA-RDPA | CaPA-HRDPA |